alexander-m-pusch/ShArgsUtils/README.md

 ## Using ShArgsUtils

 Include the header in include/ in your project and add libshargsutils.a to you linker's path, that should do the trick.
+See the wiki for a small tutorial and the API's documentation.